camunda-community-hub/zeebe-client-node-js/README.md

 The third is the `longpoll` duration.
 This is the amount of time that the job worker holds a long poll request to activate jobs open.

-The final one is the maximum back-off delay in client-side gRPC command retries.
+The fourth is the maximum back-off delay in client-side gRPC command retries.
 See "[Client-side gRPC retry in ZBClient](#client-side-retry)".

+Finally, the `connectionTolerance` option for ZBClient can also take a typed duration.
+This value is used to buffer reporting connection errors while establishing a connection - for example with Camunda SaaS, which requires a token exchange as part of the connection process.

 ## Quick Start